 Customer satisfaction is one of the cornerstones of success for any business.
 When customers are dissatisfied, they will let their friends and family know, but often not the business.
-Also, when they are happy, they are more likely to keep that information to themselves unless the business takes the time to ask by conducting a customer survey.
+When they are happy, they are more likely to keep that information to themselves unless the business takes the time to ask by conducting a customer survey.

 Finding the Right Approach